ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 These are questions about how an innovation language is related to descriptions, explanations, predictions, and prescriptions which use its terms.
 Is a description of some aspect of the innovation, a definition of that innovation, a part of that definition, or something else altogether, detached from the language?

 Let's rephrase that with examples, to make it clearer.
 Is the specification of an algorithm for search, part of the definition of the term "search result"?
 Is the law that uses the term "terrorism" and its definition part of the definition of the term "terrorism"?
-Can we, in other words, ignore how the term "terrorism" is used in about terrorism law, when we try to define the term �terrorism� in that law?
+Can we, in other words, ignore how the term "terrorism" is used in about terrorism law, when we try to define the term "terrorism" in that law?
 Does it matter to know the details of a search algorithm, to know what a "search result" is?

 There is neither a simple, nor a generally satisfactory answer to these questions.